hgupta20/C-/README.md

-# C++ Programs

-Different programs using C++
-The List of programs are as follows:
-1. Number Guessing Game
+# Mind-Reader Guessing Game

+A program in C++ to play a mind-reader guessing game